-Providing you’ve managed to catch the kettlebell and not dropped it on the floor, allow its momentum to carry it back to the starting position and then repeat the process with your other hand.
+Providing you’ve managed to catch the kettlebell and didn’t drop it on the floor, allow momentum to carry it back to the starting position and then repeat the process with your other hand.

-As you can tell, you will be switching sides with every rep, meaning you will work both sides of your body.
-Workout for around 20-30 seconds, then give yourself 20-30 seconds rest before completing another set.
+As you can tell, you’ll be switching sides with every rep, meaning you’ll work both sides of your body.
+Work out for around 20-30 seconds, then give yourself 20-30 seconds to rest before completing another set.
 Perform 3-5 sets depending on your ability.

 Choosing The Right Weight

 Remember to think primarily about ensuring good form when you’re doing this exercise.
-If you’re using a kettlebell, which is too heavy then you can seriously increase your risk of injury, particularly due to the complexity of the ‘catch’ element of this exercise.
+If you’re using a kettlebell which is too heavy you can seriously increase your risk of injury.
+That’s due to the complexity of the ‘catch’ element of this exercise.

-Even if you have done the standard kettlebell swing before, make sure to start on a low weight until you have mastered how to do the exercise properly.
-Once you’re confident with it then you can increase the weight.
+Even if you’ve done the standard kettlebell swing before, make sure to start on a low weight until you have mastered the exercise properly.
+Once you’re confident with it, you can increase the weight.